The Employment Law Review: Denmark

 It should be emphasised, however, that the employer is not required to follow the proposals from the employee representatives.

 Rules on employee representation in public or private limited companies are set out in the company law legislation.
-A Danish employer that employs at least 35 employees is required to inform and consult employees about all employer-related matters of significant importance to the employees.
+A Danish employer that has at least 35 employees is required to inform and consult employees about all employer-related matters of significant importance to the employees.

 In the context of business transfers and collective redundancies, special rules apply in respect of information and consultation.